Skip to contents

 Weight normalization

-If normalize_weights = TRUE, the supplied weights are rescaled to sum to 1:
+If normalize_weights = TRUE, the weights in each run are rescaled to sum to one:

 $$ \tilde{w}_k = \frac{w_k}{\sum_{j \in \mathcal{K}} w_j}. $$